Separated shoulder - aftercare; Acromioclavicular joint separation - aftercare; A/C separation - aftercare

 Shoulder separation is not an injury to the main shoulder joint itself.
 It is an injury to the top of the shoulder where the collarbone (clavicle) meets the top of the shoulder blade (acromion of the scapula).

-The injury can make your shoulder look abnormal.
-This can be from the end of a bone sticking up or your shoulder hanging lower than normal.
+This injury can make the shoulder look abnormal, from the end of a bone sticking up or the shoulder hanging lower than normal.

-Pain is usually at the very top of your shoulder.
+Pain is usually at the very top of the shoulder.

 Your health care provider may have you hold onto a weight while he or she examines you to see if your collarbone sticks out.
 An x-ray of your shoulder may help diagnose a shoulder separation.

-Most people recover from this injury without surgery in 2 - 12 weeks.
-You will be treated with ice, medicines, a sling, and then exercises as you heal more.
+Most people recover from a shoulder separation without surgery, within 2 to 12 weeks.
+You will be treated with ice, medicines, a sling, and then exercises as you continue to heal.

 Your recovery may be slower if you have:

-Make an ice pack by putting ice in a zip lock plastic bag and wrapping a cloth around it.
-Do no put the bag of ice directly on your skin.
-It could damage your skin.
+Make an ice pack by putting ice in a sealable plastic bag and wrapping a cloth around it.
+Do not put the bag of ice directly on the area, as it could damage your skin.

-On the first day of your injury, apply the ice every 10 - 15 minutes, for 20 minutes each time.
-After the first day, ice the area every 3 - 4 hours for 20 minutes each time.
+On the first day of your injury, apply the ice every 10 to 15 minutes, for 20 minutes each time.
+After the first day, ice the area every 3 to 4 hours for 20 minutes each time.
 Do this for 2 days or longer.